CQCL/Qermit/manual/manual_mitres.rst

 A prominent source of noise is that occurring during State Preparation and Measurement (SPAM).

-SPAM error mitigation methods can correct for such noise through a post-processing step that modifies the output distribution measured from repeatedly sampling shots.
+SPAM error-mitigation methods can correct for such noise through a post-processing step that modifies the output distribution measured from repeatedly sampling shots.
 This is possible given the assumption that SPAM noise is not dependent on the quantum computation run.